 Let's take a look at all this confusing information, and find a few ways to do something about it today.
-(Hint: Training your drivers to understand hazmat carrier regulations would be a good step!)
+(Hint: Providing hazmat driver training to help drivers understand hazmat carrier regulations would be a good step!)

 Fact 1: Hazmat Carriers Have to Run Safer Under CSA